What is LPG Gas? – Liquefied Petroleum Gas – Explained in Detail

 • Heavier than Air – In gaseous form, LPG settles near the ground, increasing the risk of fire if leaked in enclosed areas.

-Applications of LPG
+What is liquefied petroleum gas - Applications of LPG

 1. Domestic Use